Source: Todd Harrington

 They remain willing biters into the fall, but they flock to certain areas and are more difficult to find.
 When that happens, cover water quickly until you locate the schools.

-Where to Catch Smallmouth Bass in Summer
+Where to Catch Bass

 In the spring and fall, it can be harder to find bass because they prefer specific locations.